-- Umbrellas will only be approved where existing shelter such as verandas, canopies or trees do not provide protection from the elements; - Umbrella circumference must be wholly contained in the Trading Zone; - Advertising on umbrellas must be kept to a minimum.
-The name of the business or of the sponsor of the screen is acceptable; and - Umbrellas secured to in-ground sockets must be removed at the end of business each day, and the socket lid must be closed flush to the ground so as to prevent a trip hazard.
+- Umbrellas will only be approved where existing shelter such as verandas, canopies or trees do not provide protection from the elements; - Umbrella circumference must be wholly contained in the Trading Zone; and - Advertising on umbrellas must be kept to a minimum.
+The name of the business or of the sponsor of the screen is acceptable.